 - Gasket surfaces; many machined components that have to be fitted together have surfaces that require gaskets or seals between the two components.
 The mating surfaces have to be kept free of Powder Coating to ensure that no leaks occur and that the components fit together precisely.

 - Electrical Earthing; All metal electrical components or enclosures require an ‘earthing point’ This is an area of the component surface that has no coating applied so that an earth tag or connection can be fixed to the surface of the part ensuring the part can be used safely.

-The range of masking materials and parts that are available is huge.
+The range of masking materials available for Powder Coatings Masking is huge.
 Long gone are the days when a worker with a roll of paper masking tape would attempt to mask areas accurately or roll up little wads of tape and push them into threaded holes, all of which was never very successful and left sticky residues on the surface of the parts as the glue on the tape melted in the oven during the curing process.